reTHINK-project/specs/deployment/ims-deployment.md

 ### The ims URI

-*The Ephemeral authentication provider server* will return *The Sip server* URI.
+*The Ephemeral authentication provider server* will return *The Sip server* URI along with temporary IMS credentials which will be used to register the IMSstub in the Kamailio instance.
+This registration can be relayed to another server, e.g. an IMS core.
 In the installation process you should provide this URI in the configuration section.

 ## Installation

-### The Ephemeral Authentication Prvider Server
+### The Ephemeral Authentication Provider Server

 #### Source code